mr-elliot/Regx-Dev/README.md

 * Find's any format of phone number irrespective of the country.
 * Can find links from the string.
-* Can extract the mail id from string.
+* Can extract the mail id from a string.
 * Removes any links from the string.
-* Return's the index of the matching word present in the string as list.
+* Return's the index of the matching word present in the string as a list.
-* Can replace any word provided with new word.
+* Can replace any word provided with a new word.

-# How to install and using it.
+# How to install and use it.

 `pip install Regx-Dev`

-` from Regx-Dev import Regxdev as rd `
+` from Regx-Dev import regxdev as rd `

 * For finding phone number from the string you passed.

-  ` result = rd.phone_finder("PASS THE STRNG CONTAINING NUMBEERS") ` returns list of phone numbers
+  ` result = rd.phone_finder("PASS THE STRING CONTAINING NUMBEERS") ` returns list of phone numbers

-    Note: This method works only if numbers starts with pre-fix '+' and not containing parentheses.
+    Note: This method works only if numbers start with the prefix '+' and not containing parentheses.

 * For finding links.

   ` result = rd.link_finder("PASS THE STRING") ` returns list of links in the string.

-* For extracting mail id's.
+* For extracting mail ids.

   ` result = rd.mail_extractor("PASS THE STRING") `